 The financial statements are prepared and presented in accordance with Indian Accounting Standards ('Ind AS') as per the Companies (Indian Accounting Standards) Rules, 2015 as amended from time to time and notified under section 133 of the Companies Act, 2013 (the Act) along with guidelines issued by the Securities and Exchange Board of India (SEBI) and the guidelines issued by the Reserve Bank of India ('RBI') as applicable to a Non-Banking Finance Company ('NBFC').
 The financial statements have been prepared on a going concern basis.
 The Company uses accrual basis of accounting except in case of significant uncertainties.
 The accounting policies have been consistently applied by the Company and are consistent with those used in the previous year.
 The financial statements are presented in Indian rupees.

 For all periods up to and including the year ended 31 March 2019, the Company had prepared its financial statements in accordance with accounting standards notified under Section 133 of the Companies Act 2013, read together with paragraph 7 of the Companies (Accounts) Rules, 2014 and the Companies (Accounting Standards) Amendment Rules, 2016 and the NBFC Master Directions (hereinafter referred as 'Previous GAAP').
-These financial statements for the year ended 31 March 2020 are the first the Company has prepared in accordance with Ind AS.
-The Company has applied Ind AS 101 'First-time Adoption of Indian Accounting Standards', for transition from previous GAAP to Ind AS.
-An explanation of how transition to Ind AS has affected the previously reported financial position, financial performance and cash flows of the Company is provided in Note No. 35 of the Financial Statements for the financial year ended 31st March, 2020.
+These financial statements for the year ended 31 March 2020 was the first, the Company has prepared in accordance with Ind AS.
+The Company has applied Ind AS 101.
+The Financial Statements of the Company for the financial year ended 31st March, 2021 has been prepared in accordance with the provisions of Ind AS.